openvinotoolkit/nncf/examples/experimental/onnx/README.md

 If you would like to compare the accuracy of the original model and quantized one, you could use [accuracy_checker](https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/accuracy_checker).
-The necessary config files are located [here](examples/experimental/onnx/ac_configs/).
+The necessary config files are located [here](./examples/experimental/onnx/ac_configs/).
 The thing that you only need is to fill in the config with the following infromation: the path to ImageNet folder and the path to the annotation file.
 The accuracy checker config for the original and quantized models is the same.

-Use the following command to get the model accuracy.
+Use the following command to get the model accuracy:

 ```
 accuracy_check -c <path to config fileh> -o <ONNX model>